vwala/docs/content/merchant/integrating-with-other-apps.md

 To integrate with ReCharge, you'll need to ensure that ReCharge creates orders with the influencers discount code.
 You'll need to set this up manually for each ReCharge subscription using ReCharge.

+## Wordpress

+If your store front is a Wordpress website and not a fully featured Shopify store, it is important to note that vwa.la will work, but will work with limited functionality.
+This is because Wordpress lacks the integration capabilities that we require to provide our full suite of features.

+The following features will work with wordpress:

+- Influencer commission tracking via discount code
+- Influencer sign ups via a URL
+- Influencer dashboard / management

+The following features will not work with wordpress:

+- Influencer links and link based commission tracking
+- Embedding our influencer signup/login/marketing dashboard within your store front.

 ## Other
 We also support the following 3rd party services: